Your guide to Arabica coffee beans

 Conversely, hand-picking beans allow coffee farmers to ensure only the ripest cherries are selected, resulting in higher quality beans.
 There are also unique harvesting processes such as those used in Kopi Luwak coffee, where civets (small catlike animals), pick, eat, partially digest and excrete coffee cherries, which are later collected, cleaned and processed by coffee farmers.
 The civets only pick the the sweetest beans available, resulting in an enhancement of flavour in this type of bean.

 Processing, the post-harvest process of separating coffee beans from cherry flesh, also has a significant effect on the taste of your bean.

 Dry or natural processing can either add delicious fruity and earthy flavours to the bean, or if beans aren’t regularly turned, result in unsavoury and unpleasant tastes.
-Wet or washed processing, where cherries are left to soak in water, is renowned for producing beans with more complex flavours.
+Wet or washed processing, where cherries are left to soak in water, is renowned for producing more complex flavoured coffee.
 Lastly, pulped natural processing is known for creating sweeter and ‘cleaner’ coffee beans.

 Whether your coffee beans are single-origin or blended is another factor to consider.
 Many Arabica beans can be combined with beans from other regions and countries to produce completely new, unique flavours that are a world away from their original taste.

 At Coffee Direct, for example, alongside our 53 single-origin roasts, we have a diverse range of 35 Arabica blends.
 With over 30 years of blending experience, our roasters expertly combine different bean types to produce the finest coffee blends.
 These blends undergo countless taste tests and are roasted on order to guarantee you only ever receive the freshest possible beans.